darbyjohnston/DJV/docs/index.md

 4. Base file name
 5. File extension
 6. Movie codec
+7. Export button

 To export an image sequence set the file type to **Sequence**.
 To export the current frame set the file type to **Image**.

+The current layer, playback speed, in/out range, and color settings will be exported.

 Note that audio export is not yet supported.